Prag8855/aab/frontend/content/guides/leaving-germany.md

 Your private or expat health insurance might work in other countries.

+If you are retired, your German public health insurance stays valid in all [EU](/glossary/European%20Union) countries.[^28]

+### Taxes

+If you still have investments, real estate or a business in Germany, you might still need to pay German taxes.[^27]

 ### Close your business

 Sole proprietorships are easy to close.
 If you have an AG, UG or GmbH, it's much more complicated.[^9]